lgreski/datasciencectacontent/markdown/rprog-assignment1Solutions.md

 1. Code that implements core R concepts (i.e. functional programming) in a minimum number of programming statements, and<br><br>
 2. Code that runs efficiently.

 On the first point, each of the functions required for *Programming Assignment 1* can be completed in a single statement consisting of nested R functions, once one understands how to use the `apply()` family of functions and comprehends the subtleties of the extract operator.
-For example, without giving the complete solution, here is what my one line version of `pollutantmean()` looks like.
+For example, without giving the complete solution, here is what my one line version of `pollutantmean()` uses `lapply()` to drive the bulk of the processing while subsetting both the list of files to be read as well as the specific pollutant, so the result of `unlist()` is a vector of numbers that is used as input to `mean()`.

 <img src="./images/rprog-assignment1Solutions01.png">